brendonh/loge/README.md

 Random Notes
 ------------

-* Generally, all DB interaction happens in a transaction
+* All DB updates happen in transactions
-* `ReadObj`, `WriteObj`, and `SetObj` mark an object as important, and the transaction will abort at commit time if the object has changed
+* In transactions, `Read`, `Write`, and `Set` mark an object as important, and the transaction will abort at commit time if the object has changed
-* Changes to an object retrieved with `ReadObj` are discarded, unless `WriteObj` or `SetObj` are called for it later in the transaction.
+* Changes to an object retrieved with `Read` are discarded, unless `Write` or `Set` are called for it later in the transaction.
-* Object creation (via `SetObj`) follows transaction semantics
+* Object creation (via `Set`) follows transaction semantics
 * A transaction run by `db.Transact(Func, Timeout)` will retry in a loop until it succeeds or times out
 * Manual transactions via `db.CreateTransaction` do not retry